 - The diet should be easily digestible.

 - Any foods which may produce flatulence and indigestion should be avoided.
 It is better to avoid cauliflower, cabbage, radish, etc. as they are difficult to digest.

 - A moderate amount of pulses should be taken but not in an excessive amount as they may cause flatulence.
 Before cooking, pulses should be soaked in excess water for at least 2 hours.

 - All types of cold drinks and alcoholic beverages should be avoided.
 Maximum 2-3 cups of coffee and tea can be taken but they should not be too hot.

 - Milk should be taken in plenty of amounts if it is well tolerated.
 But if the patient has difficulty to digest milk, it should be avoided.

 - Milk products like Dahi, yogurt, chaas, buttermilk, etc. should be given in plenty of amounts because these foods are easily digestible, nutritious dairy products.
 Compared to milk, these fermented milk products are better tolerated by Dengue patients.
 These foods are rich in probiotics which helps in early recovery of the patients and help to increase the platelet counts.

-Dengue fever treatment: List of Foods to be taken
+Indian diet for Dengue patient: List of Foods to be taken

 - Well-cooked Khichdi (a combination of rice, pulses, and vegetables)